 With a freelancer, your business gains a lot of flexibility in how you want to approach your website while also reducing costs –which is the subject of the next section.

 The economics which a freelancer works under allows them to run an extremely lean operation.

-They aren’t subject to high overhead costs or liable for employee salaries/benefits – two of the biggest drives of operations expenses.
-And this all has the potential to save your small business significant costs on the project.
+They aren’t subject to high overhead costs or liable for employee salaries or benefits –two of the biggest drives of operations expenses and these all have the potential to save your small business significant costs on the project.

 Since a freelancer has much lower operational costs to deal with, they can afford to pass those savings directly on to you.

 In fact, it’s one of the biggest advantages of working with a freelancer and opens the door to allow small businesses to still be able to have a great website.

 In short, a freelancer can quote you a lower price for your project while still having all the tech skills needed to create a beautiful website for your business.
 And because they generally work solo, they can offer you a much more flexible and streamlined design process that can result in the project getting done a lot faster.

 Understand the Web Design Process

 Before you sign the contract and hiring a freelancer, it’s important you know exactly what the web design process looks like.

 Below is a brief, simplified outline of the modern web design process.
 However, every freelancer has a slightly different process, so we recommend asking them directly what theirs looks like before hiring them.